Learn more about the project and what we've heard from you so far.

 What residents in Grand Mound, Rochester, and the Chehalis Reservation value most for a future trail

-We’re at the start of this planning process.
-A public participation process will begin in the Fall 2021.
+We’re at the start of this planning process and began the public participation process Fall 2021.
 Stay tuned for more information as we continue moving forward with this project.

 Current Conditions Report.
 A current conditions report will summarize previous trail planning efforts in the area, existing traffic patterns and safety issues, and public input.